itisme/patch_litex_linux_for_alinx7020/README.md

 Create and apply patches to the original litex and litex-boards packages to enable support for the Alinx7020 development board.

+### Notes
+Since the relevant parts of litex, litex-boards, and linux-on-litex-vexriscv have been merged into the mainline, the patch sections below are only applicable to older versions of these three projects.

 ### Operation Instructions (Tested on Linux)

 **Installation**